Gliese 581c

-Gliese 581c /ˈɡliːzə/ (Gl 581c or GJ 581c) is a planet orbiting within the Gliese 581 system.
+Gliese 581c /ˈɡliːzə/ (Gl 581c or GJ 581c) is an exoplanet orbiting within the Gliese 581 system.
 It is the second planet discovered in the system and the third in order from the star.
-With a mass at least 5.5 times that of the Earth, it is classified as a super-Earth (a category of planets with masses greater than Earth's up to ten Earth masses).
+With a mass about 6.8 times that of the Earth, it is classified as a super-Earth (a category of planets with masses greater than Earth's up to ten Earth masses).

-Gliese 581c gained interest from astronomers because it was reported to be the first potentially Earth-like planet in the habitable zone of its star, with a temperature right for liquid water on its surface, and, by extension, potentially capable of supporting extremophile forms of Earth-like life.
-However, further research casts doubt upon the planet's habitability.
-It is tidally locked (always presents the same face to the object it is orbiting) so if life had a chance to emerge, the best hope of survival would be in the "terminator zone".
+At the time of its discovery in 2007, Gliese 581c gained interest from astronomers because it was reported to be the first potentially Earth-like planet in the habitable zone of its star, with a temperature right for liquid water on its surface, and, by extension, potentially capable of supporting extremophile forms of Earth-like life.
+However, further research cast doubt upon the planet's habitability.
+Based on newer models of the habitable zone, the planet is likely too hot to be potentially habitable.

 In astronomical terms, the Gliese 581 system is relatively close to Earth, at 20.55 ly in the direction of the constellation of Libra.
 This distance, along with the declination and right ascension coordinates, give its exact location in the Milky Way.

 Discovery

 The team released a paper of their findings dated 27 April 2007, published in the July 2007 journal Astronomy & Astrophysics.
-At the time of discovery, it was reported to be the first potentially Earth-like planet in the habitable zone of its star and the smallest-known extrasolar planet around a main-sequence star but on 21 April 2009, another planet orbiting Gliese 581, Gliese 581e, with an approximate mass of 1.9 Earth masses, was announced.
+At the time of discovery, it was reported to be the first potentially Earth-like planet in the habitable zone of its star and the smallest-known exoplanet around a main-sequence star, but on 21 April 2009, another planet orbiting Gliese 581, Gliese 581e, with an approximate mass of 1.9 Earth masses, was announced.
 In the paper, they also announced the discovery of another planet in the system, Gliese 581d, with a minimum mass of 7.7 Earth masses and a semi-major axis of 0.25 astronomical units.

 Physical characteristics

 Mass

-The existence of Gliese 581c and its mass have been measured by the radial velocity method of detecting extrasolar planets.
+The existence of Gliese 581c and its mass have been measured by the radial velocity method of detecting exoplanets.
 The mass of a planet is calculated by the small periodic movements around a common centre of mass between the host star Gliese 581 and its planets.
-When all six planets are fitted with a Keplerian solution, the minimum mass of the planet is determined to be 5.5 Earth masses.
+When all planets are fitted with a Keplerian solution, the minimum mass of the planet is determined to be 5.5 Earth masses.
 The radial velocity method cannot by itself determine the true mass, but it cannot be very much larger than this or the system would be dynamically unstable.
 Dynamical simulations of the Gliese 581 system which assume the orbits of the planets are coplanar indicate that the planets cannot exceed approximately 1.6 to 2 times their minimum masses or the planetary system would be unstable (this is primarily due to the interaction between planets e and b).
 For Gliese 581c, the upper bound is 10.4 Earth masses.

+A 2024 study determined the inclination of the planet, allowing its true mass to be determined, which is about 30% greater than the minimum mass at about 6.8 Earth masses.